 If you disable the Database Integration, any new submissions made in Clappia will not be pushed to the database.
 If you re-enable the integration, you must authenticate it again.
 However, any submissions made while the integration was disabled will not be retroactively synced to the database.

-If you need to bulk upload data into Clappia, the uploaded records will not appear in the database by default.
-To enable bulk upload syncing, contact Clappia support.
-Once confirmed, you can use the bulk upload feature to push data into the database successfully.
+If you need to bulk upload data into Clappia, you can use the bulk upload feature in the Submissions tab to upload data into clappia which will be pushed into the database automatically.

 If a submission is archived in Clappia, it will also be removed from the database.
 Restoring an archived submission will add it back to the database.
 However, if a submission is permanently deleted, it will not sync again unless a new submission is created.